yusufarbc/DockerVuln/README.md

 ## Installation
 --------------------------------------
 ### Debian and Ubuntu
-Debian is the preferred operating system.
-You can install Prerequisites and DockerVuln with the install.sh file.
+Kali(debian-basaed) is the preferred operating system.
+You can install Prerequisites and DockerVuln with the install.sh fe.
+First of all, you need to be root!

 ```sh
 sudo su
 wget -O - https://raw.githubusercontent.com/yusufarbc/DockerVuln/main/debian-ubuntu/install.sh | bash;